lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 of TX data is sent out of the peripheral.
 If transfers only require unidirectional movement of data, the other direction can be ignored but will still be active.
-For instance, if only receive data is needed in the transfer, the device will still be transmitting data out on the TX (“MISO”) pin.
+For instance, if only receive data is needed in the transfer, the device will still be transmitting data out on the TX ("MISO") pin.

-### SPI Flash Mode
+### SPI Generic Mode

 The primary protocol considered is one used by an external SPI host to send chunks of firmware data into the device in the receive direction, confirming the contents with an echo back of a hash of the received data in the transmit direction.
-This is generally termed ‘SPI Flash’ mode, since SPI is used to send firmware into the device flash, brokered by software confirming integrity of the received firmware data.
+This is generally termed 'SPI Generic' mode, since SPI is used to send firmware into the device flash, brokered by software confirming integrity of the received firmware data.
 This special case will be described first, and then a generic understanding of how firmware mode operates will follow.

-The following diagram shows the expected data transfer in SPI Flash mode.
+The following diagram shows the expected data transfer in SPI Generic mode.

 ![data transfer in SPI Device](data_transfer.svg)

-In this diagram, bursts of data transfer are shown as “pages” of firmware content being driven into the device.
+In this diagram, bursts of data transfer are shown as "pages" of firmware content being driven into the device.
 The size of the page is not relevant, though it must be less than the size of the internal SPI Device SRAM.
 (Typically the SRAM is divided in half for RX and TX buffers, but the boundary is